Tec 4 John Kovach Jr.

 After the war, the remains of John and fifteen other POWs were exhumed from the grave.
 Two sets of remains were positively identified, but since the Remains Recovery Team believed it could not positively identify the other remains, they were buried in a grave at the new American Military Cemetery at Manila with a cross marked "Unknown."

 Through the efforts of John Eakin whose cousin, Pvt.
-Arthur H. Kelder, was one of these men, got the government to exhume the remains and extract DNA from them.
-John also attempted to contact families of other soldiers who had been buried as unknowns.
-One of the families he was able to contact were the relatives of T/4 John Kovach.
+Arthur H. Kelder, was one of the men in the grave, the grave was exhumed.
+Eakin also attempted to contact families of other soldiers, in the grave, who had been buried as unknowns.
+One of the families he was able to contact were the relatives of T/4 John Kovach Jr.

 In August, 2014, the Army exhumed the remains of the men from the grave for DNA testing.
 On April 7, 2017, the remains of T/4 John Kovach were positively identified through DNA.
-Since then, his remains were transferred to Hawaii and Denver Colorado.
-At this time, they are awaiting the final trip home to Port Clinton for burial.
+Since that time, his remains were transferred to Hawaii and Denver, Colorado.